openml/openml-python/CONTRIBUTING.md

  - If any source file is being added to the repository, please add the BSD 3-Clause license to it.

+note: *We recommend to follow the instructions below to install all requirements locally.
+However it is also possible to use the [openml-python docker image](https://github.com/openml/openml-python/blob/master/docker/readme.md) for testing and building documentation.
+This can be useful for one-off contributions or when you are experiencing installation issues.*

 First install openml with its test dependencies by running
   ```bash
   $ pip install -e .[test]